In this section

 Long-term outlook after coarctation of the aorta surgical repair

 Once the aorta is repaired, most symptoms will disappear quickly because the narrowing is gone.
 Most children who have had a coarctation of the aorta surgical repair will live healthy lives.
 Activity levels, appetite, and growth should eventually return to normal.
 Read Alex's journey with coarctation of the aorta.

-As the child grows, the aorta may once again become narrow on occasion.
+As your child grows, the aorta may once again become narrow on occasion.
 If this happens, a balloon procedure or operation may be necessary to repair the coarctation.

 Your child's cardiologist may recommend that antibiotics be given to prevent bacterial endocarditis after discharge from the hospital.
 Instructions may also be given on the appropriate level of physical activity.
 Consult your child's physician regarding the specific outlook for your child.